tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 “C’mon, camp is starting.
 All your friends are already circling up around the counselor.
 Go.
 Go have fun.”

-I didn’t think anything could hurt worse than her question had, but I was wrong.
+I didn’t think anything could hurt me worse than her question had, but I was wrong.
 The look she gave me in that moment was definitely worse.

 That night, we got pizza delivered from the shop down the street.
 Dad was never much of a cook.
 Dad tried to ask about Chloe’s day at camp, but she was quieter than usual.
 He tried some lame jokes to cheer her up, but she wasn’t having it.
 She went up to her room early.
 When my dad looked to me, I just shrugged.

 Laying on my bed, I got a text from a friend asking me if I wanted to go down the shore with some people.
 I told him about having to drive my dad to work.
 He called me lame but said he could squeeze in some League of Legends tonight.
 I logged on.
 I didn’t realize how long we played, but when I finally powered down, it was after two in the morning.
 I was starving, so I creeped out of my room and was about to tiptoe downstairs for a snack - when I heard it.

 That creepy sound.
 The soft wail/whisper I’d heard that night by The Quarry.
 I crept back into my room and looked out the window.
 It wasn’t a bright night, so I couldn’t make out anything moving.
 I opened the window.
 The sound grew louder.
 It felt close.

 I don’t know what possessed me, but I quickly popped the screen off my window and climbed out onto the roof.
 I sat there, listening.
 The wailing was so close now.
 And not in front of me.

 I slowly turned my head.
 On all fours, I climbed up to the roof’s apex.
 Looking down, I saw something… wispy, white, like a shredded flag slowly whipping in the wind.
 Just a few inches of it.
-I knew whatever it was part of was in front of Chloe’s window.
+I knew whatever it belonged to… was in front of Chloe’s window.

 I eased myself down onto the other side of the roof, inching closer.
 I needed to know if I was just losing my mind.
 Six feet away from being able to see around the corner.
 Five.
 Four.
 Then, the wail came, louder than ever.
 I slipped on the roof, sliding, only barely managing to flip over and steady myself on my stomach.
 I scrambled up to the top of the roof and looked back.